 As from 24 May 2023, anyone with more than 5% beneficial ownership of a company or close corporation must submit to CIPC information relating to the beneficial ownership (BO) of the entity.
 This applies to profit companies, non-profit companies, external companies and close corporations, regardless of the entity's status - i.e. whether it be trading, dormant or in the deregistration process (for non-submission of annual returns).
 Directors/members are then required to verify the information every year together with the entity's CIPC annual return.
 In addition, if any change is made to the ownership of the entity during the course of the year, the BO register must be updated within 10 business days of the change.
-The purpose of the BO Register is so that CIPC has a register of all natural persons who own or exercise control over legal entities, and to assist law enforcement with the information when it comes to investigations as to the ultimate owners of entities.
-Unless the legislation changes, the general public will not have access to the BO information of an entity- the information may only be accessed by law enforcement and competent authorities, such as the National Prosecuting Authority, the South African Revenue Service, and the Financial Intelligence Centre.
+In addition, the BO Register is required to be submitted annually together with the company's annual return.
+The purpose of the BO Register is so that CIPC has a register of all natural persons who own or exercise control over legal entities. and to assist law enforcement with the information when it comes to investigations as to the ultimate owners of entities.
+Unless the legislation changes, the general public will not have access to the BO information of an entity- the information may only be accessed by law enforcement and competent authorities, such as the National Prosecuting Authority. the South African Revenue Service, and the Financial Intelligence Centre.

 This requirement has been imposed by the General Laws (Anti-Money Laundering and Combating of Terrorism Financing) Amendment Act (no.22 of 2022), and the Companies Amendment Regulations, 2023 -, as a result of increased measures to combat money laundering and terrorist financing in South Africa (as a consequence of South Africa having been "greylisted").
-This Act introduced two new definitions - "affected company"

-and "beneficial owner" - refer to pages 62 to 63.
+This Act introduced two new definitions - "affected company" and "beneficial owner" - refer to the definitions table at the end of the guide.
 A company that falls within the ambit of being an "affected company" must establish and maintain a register of all persons who hold a beneficial interest in the company (which is equal to or exceeds 5% if the total securities of the company).